2nthony/dvan/docs/config/readme.md

 The root path of your site

-If you want to deploy your site under a sub path, for example `https://site.com/webapp`, you should set it to `webapp`
+If you want to deploy your site under a sub path, for example `https://site.com/webapp/`, you should set it to `/webapp/`

 ## Build Pipeline